PawanLambole/vistral1/README.md

 For completely free deployment without payment information:

 - Follow the instructions in [RENDER_DEPLOYMENT.md](./RENDER_DEPLOYMENT.md)
+- Uses Render's buildpacks for Python and FFmpeg
 - Best for testing and portfolio purposes
+- **Important**: You must add the correct buildpacks in the Render dashboard for video processing to work
 - Note: Files are stored temporarily and will be lost when the app sleeps

 ### 2. Fly.io (Requires Credit Card for Verification)